FrostTusk/DRAMA-Compiler/README.md

 * **Run the test suite:**
 ```
-You must have a Full Install to run the test suite.
 The step-by-step procedure assumes you are using eclipse and that the project is already imported.
 1. Open the project
 2. Open tests